GLib.Bytes

 n_elements may be zero, but element_size must always be non-zero.
 Ideally, element_size is a static constant (eg: sizeof a struct).

-This function does careful bounds checking (including checking for arithmetic overflows) and returns a non-None pointer if the specified region lies entirely within the self.
-If the region is in some way out of range, or if an overflow has occurred, then None is returned.
+This function does careful bounds checking (including checking for arithmetic overflows) and returns a non-NULL pointer if the specified region lies entirely within the self.
+If the region is in some way out of range, or if an overflow has occurred, then NULL is returned.

 Note: it is possible to have a valid zero-size region.
 In this case, the returned pointer will be equal to the base pointer of the data of self, plus offset.
-This will be non-None except for the case where self itself was a zero-sized region.
-Since it is unlikely that you will be using this function to check for a zero-sized region in a zero-sized self, None effectively always means “error”.
+This will be non-NULL except for the case where self itself was a zero-sized region.
+Since it is unlikely that you will be using this function to check for a zero-sized region in a zero-sized self, NULL effectively always means ‘error’.

 New in version 2.70.